aws-samples/aws-rtb-intelligence-kit/README.md

 > Note that you can terminate the cluster from the same userinterface and recreate the cluster at any point in time.
 This helps you to control the cost of running the kit.

-### Clone the notebook repo
+### Clone the GitHub repo

-As a last preperation step, we clone the Jupyter Notebooks for running the Data Processing and ML model training.
+As a last preparation step, we clone the GitHub repo to obtain the Notebooks for running the Data Processing and ML model training.
 Click on the **Git icon** on the left hand side.
 Then select **Clone a Repository** button.

-You can find the clone url of the CodeCommit Repository at the output tab of the CloudFormation Stack within the CloudFormation console.
-It is emitted as `sagemakeremrproductcodecommiturl`.
+Use the clone url of this GitHub repository: <https://github.com/aws-samples/aws-rtb-intelligence-kit.git>.

 ![clone](assets/clone.png)

-As a result, you will have a local copy of the notebooks in your SageMaker Studio Envrionment, which we will use in the following steps.
+As a result, you will have a local copy of the GitHub repository in your SageMaker Studio Environment.
+Open the `aws-rtb-intelligence-kit/source/notebooks` directory on the File Browser tab in SageMaker Studio to find the notebook files.
+We will use these notebooks in the following steps.
 In particular we have the following notebooks:

 * `0_store_configuration.ipynb`
 * `1_download_ipinyou_data_tos3.ipynb`